dkameoka/wg-client-server/README.md

 ```
 ./wgclientserver.py client >> myclients.csv
 ```
 4. Edit myserver.csv.
-The CSV columns are the configuration name, IPv6 network (this is randomized, but can be manually chosen), Endpoint with external port, internal port, private key.
+The CSV columns are the configuration name, IPv6 network (this is randomized, but can be manually chosen), Endpoint with external port, internal port, and private key.
 The configuration names for both server and client may only contain alpha-numerics and "_=+.-" characters, and must be less than or equal to 15 characters.
 The IPv6 networks must be Unique Local Addresses (ULA), which start with "fd".
 It is also best to keep the /48 and /64 used in the next section.
 ```
 wg-name,fd4e:d574:39d0::/48,<domain:443>,51820,OOTIgHhgBQrYTP/5aeV6LLabsMoPciSKarz7E4wNjkE=
 ```